Merdeka 118 is a 118-storey mixed-use tower developed in Kuala Lumpur, Malaysia.

 Sustainability features

-The exterior glass facade integrates low E [low emissibility]-coating and titanium coating that will effectively reduce ultraviolet rays and heat inside the building, while natural light helps reduce the overall energy consumption.
+The exterior glass facade integrates low E [low emissibility]-coating and titanium coating that reduces ultraviolet rays and heat inside the building, while natural light helps reduce the overall energy consumption.

 Contractors involved